-Bottom Line: Carnosine is a nutrient only found in animal foods.
-It is important for muscle function.
+SUMMARY Carnosine is a nutrient only found in animal-derived foods.
+It’s important for muscle function.
 Beta-alanine supplements are effective at increasing the levels of carnosine in muscles.

-Vitamin D is an essential nutrient that has many important functions.
+Vitamin D is an essential nutrient with many important functions.

-Deficiency in vitamin D is linked to increased risk of various adverse conditions.
-These include:
+Deficiency in vitamin D is linked to an increased risk of various adverse conditions, including:

-- Osteoporosis, with increased risk of fractures in the elderly (
+- osteoporosis, with an increased risk of fractures in older adults (

-- Muscle wasting and reduced strength, especially in elderly people (
+- muscle wasting and reduced strength, especially in older people (

-Osteoporosis (weak bones) and rickets (bone malformation) are the best known effects of vitamin D deficiency.
-Whether vitamin D deficiency contributes to the other conditions, or is just associated with them, is less clear.
+Osteoporosis and rickets are the best-known effects of vitamin D deficiency.
+Whether the deficiency contributes to the other conditions or is just associated with them is less clear.

-There are two types of vitamin D in the diet, ergocalciferol (D2) found in plants, and cholecalciferol (D3) found in animal foods.
+There are two types of dietary vitamin D — ergocalciferol (D2) found in plants and cholecalciferol (D3) found in animal-based foods.

 The best sources of cholecalciferol are fatty fish and egg yolks.
-Other sources include supplements, cod liver oil, or enriched foods such as milk or cereals (
+Other sources include supplements, cod liver oil, or enriched foods like milk or cereals (

-Bottom Line: Cholecalciferol (D3) is a type of vitamin D found in animal foods, especially fatty fish.
-It is much more effective than the plant form of vitamin D, ergocalciferol (D2).
+SUMMARY Cholecalciferol (D3) is a type of vitamin D found in animal-sourced foods, especially fatty fish.
+It’s much more effective than the plant form of vitamin D, ergocalciferol (D2).